 Beta-Adrenergic Blockers

 These drugs reduce the production of aqueous humor and thereby reduce intraocular pressure.
-They are well-tolerated and are effective but should be avoided if you have asthma or slow heart rate (bradycardia).
+They are well-tolerated and are effective.
+However, your doctor may avoid them if you have asthma or slow heart rate (bradycardia).

 These medications include the following: